Thymosin alpha-1 mastery course

 What adverse effects are reported

 Across hepatitis and cancer trials, the registered Tα1 drug is generally very well tolerated.
-The most frequently reported events are local injection-site reactions: irritation, redness, and discomfort.
+The manufacturer label describes adverse experiences as infrequent and mild, consisting primarily of local discomfort at the injection site.
+The largest registered-indication trial (Iino 2005, n=316) frames it differently: all adverse drug reactions were mild, and most involved fluctuation of liver enzymes, which the authors attributed to the immune response the drug is meant to provoke.
 Notably, it lacks interferon's systemic toxicity, which is a big reason it is studied as a combination partner.

 Reported event frequency (illustrative)